 Why is Instagram so popular?

 It takes your visual information and translates it into likes and followers.
 People think of the whole concepts for their accounts, picking colors, filters, or placing their posts like a puzzle.
 Others just post memes, which is totally fine by me too (in fact, I personally prefer memes on any online platform.
 Memes are life).

 I would say that within social media, where information equals money, visual content is one of the strongest currencies used by literally everyone.
 Next time you scroll through your feed, pay attention: how many accounts you follow have used design to give you a message that you need to stay at home or reminded you to wash your hands?
 Have you checked them all?
 Maybe not, but at least you did check some of such posts from the accounts that you are interested in the most.
 The more reminders we get about the situation around us – the better.

-Meanwhile, if you want to create such reminders yourself and make sure the info on them is accurate, here is a… reminder… to check our cloud-based collaborative software that will help you communicate, share files, and assign tasks within your design projects.
+Meanwhile, if you want to create such reminders yourself and make sure the info on them is accurate, here is a… reminder… to check our cloud-based collaborative software for graphic designers that will help you communicate, share files, and assign tasks within your design projects.